gideonsimpson/StringMethod.jl/README.md

 Julia implementation of the String Method for computing transition paths and saddle points on energy landscapes.
-This also implements the Climbing image method.
+This also implements the Climbing Image Method.

 This currently only implements the simplified string method as developed in E, Ren, and Vanden-Eijnden (2007).
 These are but two method amongst many for finding minimum energy pathways (MEP), and saddle point search strategies.
 See, also, the Nudged Elastic Band method (NEB).

-# TO DO
-* Update documentation
-* Provide examples
-* Add additional methods

 # Acknowledgements
-This work was supported in part by the US National Science Foundation Grant DMS-1818716.
+This work was supported in part by the US National Science Foundation Grant DMS-1818716, DMS-2111278.

 # References
 1. [String method for the study of rare events by E, Ren, and Vanden-Eijnden](https://doi.org/10.1103/PhysRevB.66.052301)